Latimer County, Oklahoma Demographics 2026

 Economy, Income & Housing

 The median household income in Latimer County is $41,048.
 This is 35% lower than the state median of $63,603.
-Compared to the national median of $78,538, household income here is 48% lower.
+It is also 48% lower than the national median of $78,538.
 The poverty rate stands at 19.2%.
 This is 25% higher than the state poverty rate of 15.3%.
 The unemployment rate is 7.3%.
 This is 49% higher than the state rate of 4.9%.
 The median home value is $103,300.
 Housing costs are 44% lower than the state median of $185,900.
 With a home-value-to-income ratio of just 2.5x, Latimer County is one of the most affordable housing markets in the area.
 70.5% of occupied housing units are owner-occupied.
 This homeownership rate is 7% higher than the state average of 65.8%.

 Race & Ethnicity